marcusolsson/obsidian-plugin-docs/docs/editor/markdown-post-processing.md

 # Markdown post processing

-If you want to change how a Markdown document is rendered in Preview mode, you can add your own _Markdown post processor_.
+If you want to change how a Markdown document is rendered in the Reading view, you can add your own _Markdown post processor_.
 As indicated by the name, the post processor runs _after_ the Markdown has been processed into HTML.
 It lets you add, remove, or replace [HTML elements](../user-interface/html-elements.md) to the rendered document.

 The following example looks for any code block that contains a text between two colons, `:`, and replaces it with an appropriate emoji: